18 | The Shame Addiction: What the Body Carries (Part 1 of 3)

 But the pattern kept finding new material.

-Neurodivergence.
-Bullying.
-A religious tradition built on legalism that taught me I was born fallen, giving cosmic authority to what my nervous system already believed.
-Marlene Winell's research found that religious trauma can mirror PTSD.
+A religious tradition built on legalism taught me I was born fallen, giving cosmic authority to what my nervous system already believed.
+When an institution tells you that your defectiveness is doctrine, shame stops feeling like a wound and starts feeling like theology.
 I wrote about this in Beyond Belief.

-The U.S. Marines.
-Selected for leadership in basic training, then humiliated and removed when they discovered I enlisted as a musician.
-Later, combat, and the weight of having participated in killing.
+The U.S. Marines brought combat, and the weight of having participated in killing.
 I carry that.
 Not as an abstraction.
-As a weight, I negotiate many days.
+As a weight I negotiate many days.
 Moral injury is distinct from PTSD precisely because shame, not fear, is the organizing emotion.
 I wrote about this in War After War.

 What These Experiences Made Possible